d9w/evolution/project/README.md

 The goal of this project is to get some experience running and comparing evolutionary algorithms.
-The benchmark I would like you to use is games, but if you have a specific problem that you would rather work on, feel free to propose it.
+The benchmark I would like you to use is games, but if you have a specific problem that you would rather work on, feel free to propose it, however it must be an agent which acts in some way.
 In this project, you must either:
 + Compare two existing evolutionary methods
 + Study the parameters of one existing method
 + Test new modifications to an existing method such as a new crossover or mutation method